Elite Formation and Family Structure in Prewar Japan: Evidence from the Personnel Inquiry Records: Introduction

-This paper has two primary objectives.
-First, it documents the stylized facts of elite formation in early 20th-century Japan to explore how Japan’s developmental path was close to those observed in other countries.
-Second, it aims to establish a data source for future research using our newly compiled dataset, which has already seen increasing use in studies of elite formation and intergenerational mobility.
+Modernization, through the introduction of new education systems, bureaucratic recruitment, and modern business firms, can weaken barriers based on hereditary status and create new paths to leadership positions.
+Historical studies have shown that the introduction of such institutions can reshape long-run economic outcomes \citep{acemoglu2002reversal, banerjee2005history, becker2016empire, markevich2018economic}.
+Yet, it does not necessarily eliminate older mechanisms of elite persistence.
+Pre-existing elite networks, marriage ties, family succession, and inherited norms may continue to shape access to opportunities and the transmission of advantage across generations \citep{munshi2006traditional, ager2021intergenerational}.
+Understanding elite formation therefore requires examining not only how new institutions broadened access to elite positions, but also how inherited social structures continued to shape the persistence of elite status.

+Prewar Japan provides a useful setting for studying this coexistence.
+After the Meiji Restoration of 1868, the government built new institutions for a modern state and economy.
+These reforms weakened the direct link between hereditary status and elite positions.
+Alongside these changes, however, modernization did not immediately dissolve locally rooted networks and longstanding family practices.
+This paper examines how social systems formed under the feudal order continued to shape elite formation after the transition toward a modern economy.
+We focus on two aspects.
+The first is the relationship between geographical mobility and locally rooted elite formation.
+The second is marriage and family succession practices inherited from the feudal order and maintained under the Meiji Civil Code.
+In particular, we examine age matching between husbands and wives at marriage and the use of adopted sons as a strategy of transferring family businesses and assets.

-This paper focuses on individuals who held leadership roles in politics and business in prewar Japan (e.g., bureaucrats, CEOs).
-To capture individuals in such positions, we compiled a historical dataset based on the Japanese Personnel Inquiry Records (PIR), whose structure is similar to biographical directories such as the ``Who's Who'' directories published in the United States, the United Kingdom, and other countries.
-The PIR contains detailed biographical information, including an individual's name, birth year, birthplace, residential address, social groups (hereditary nobles (\textit{Kazoku}), samurai, commoners), educational background, occupational trajectories throughout their lifetimes, and their family members.
-Furthermore, we reconstruct the family links between elites and their children.
-This additional feature allows us to analyze not just elite formation at this historical juncture, but also clarify how status, power, and influence were transmitted across generations as modern Japanese institutions began to take shape.
+To examine these questions, we construct a historical dataset based on the Japanese Personnel Inquiry Records (PIR), which listed individuals who held leadership positions in the public and business sectors in prewar Japan.
+The PIR has a structure similar to biographical directories such as the ``Who's Who'' directories published in the United States, the United Kingdom, and other countries.
+It contains detailed biographical information, including an individual's name, birth year, birthplace, address, social group (hereditary nobles (\textit{Kazoku}), samurai, or commoners), educational background, occupational trajectories throughout his lifetime, and family members.
+Furthermore, we reconstruct family links between listed individuals and their children.
+This allows us to examine not only the characteristics and geographical mobility of listed individuals, but also their family structure and the intergenerational transmission of elite status.